lkesteloot/unsong/unsong.md

 #### IV.

 The sound of my breath rose and fell.
 The blood made little rivulets, as if exploring the terrain, then settled down into irregular stagnant lakes.
 I just sat there, stunned.
 Sat in the chair, staring at the body of the Comet King, until the light of the Luminous Name dimmed and went out and everything was black.
 Nothing stirred.
 I wondered if the other inhabitants of the citadel had all run away, or if the Other King had killed them, or if they cowered in their chambers behind locked doors.
 The quiet and solitude were like a womb, or like the emptiness before Creation.
 In the beginning, the earth was without form and void, and darkness was upon the face of the deep.
-Then the spirit of God moved upon the face of the waters, and God said…
+Then the spirit of God moved upon the face of the waters, and God said...

 It was a faint voice, almost too faint to detect, audible not to the ears but to the innermost chambers of my thought.
 Had the darkness and silence been any less complete I might have missed it entirely.
 And the voice said: